PEP 690 – Lazy Imports

 This implementation comprehensively prevents leakage of lazy objects, ensuring they are always resolved to the real imported object before anyone can get hold of them for any use, while avoiding any significant performance impact on dictionaries in general.

--L flag to the
+-L flag to

-eager (not lazy): imports inside
+(not lazy): imports inside

 blocks, and star imports (